 Shares of our common stock are quoted on the OTC Pink Market maintained by OTC Markets Group under the symbol "SPRS".
 Trading in our common stock is limited.

-For the periods indicated, the following table sets forth the high and low bid prices per share of our common stock.
-These prices represent inter-dealer quotations without retail markup, markdown, or commission and may not necessarily represent actual transactions.
+Quotations represent inter-dealer prices without retail mark-up, mark-down, or commission and may not necessarily represent actual transactions.